organize-me/init/README.md

 ```

 ## Aws Paramiters
 A number of the paramiters are saved in AWS's SSM paramiter store.
 This saves credentals off-site in the event of a system failure.
 All of these paramiters need to be encrypted.
+If you're using the example user policy, each property will need to be tagged with {name: "organize-me", value: "${domain}"}

 ```
 # --== AWS ==-- #